16th November, 2023

 Your health and safety culture is something that can't be seen and is difficult to measure.
 But every business has one, and it could be good or bad.
 Growing a positive health and safety culture is one of the best ways to improve health and safety performance.

 When you think about health and safety culture, you might look at your health and safety performance, your accident records, or your health and safety team.
-But a health and safety culture is difficult to measure, it's unseen.
-It's within people.
-It's their attitude and behaviour.
+But health and safety records are often a delayed reflection or a result of your health and safety culture, and not a measurement of the culture itself.

 The safety culture of an organisation is the product of individual and group values, attitudes, perceptions, competencies, and patterns of behaviour that determine the commitment to, and the style and proficiency of, an organisation’s health and safety management.